by Cat, July, 2007; Updated Aug 2017 re: “chew chew chew” for mineral absorption. Image, right, from Step to Health (8)

 Some early signs of a potential lack of magnesium in your body include.
 (1)

 - Fatigue and weakness

-Symptoms of long-standing magnesium deficiency that I have experienced:
+Symptoms of long-standing magnesium deficiency:

 This is a problem for most people – even though we may eat enough foods rich in magnesium, if we have trouble absorbing it, we will show signs of deficiency.
 Ways to increase absorption:

 - One of the most important things we can do to improve absorption is to chew-chew-chew our foods.

 - Sufficient dietary fat (good fats) and fiber are also important;

 - Magnesium from meats is easier to absorb than that from plants;

 - You need sufficient bifidobacteria in your gut microbiome;